 - Eat a lot of fresh (raw, steamed, cooked) vegetables, legumes, whole grains.
 When you eat warm foods they should be light and easy to digest.
 Enjoy cabbage, broccoli, cauliflower, bitter greens.

 - Go for bitter, pungent, astringent tastes.
-Recommended flavor enhancers: ginger, pepper, chili, garlic, onion, various herbs.
+Recommended flavour enhancers: ginger, pepper, chilli, garlic, onion, various herbs.

 - This is a good time to go on a juice fast, pomegranate and apple juice are recommended.

 - In order to balance out the mucus production, you should focus on the purification process – drink a lot of liquids, warm and hot, herbal teas, warm water with honey.